Sick As In Sick

 Socially, her friends sometimes designate her as the “party mom” because she doesn’t drink or do drugs — other than the multitude of meds she’s on, she joked.
 She is close with the professors in her specific department at school and feels more comfortable advocating for her needs with them than her other professors.

-Lilliah Baker, a high school acquaintance of mine who has inflammatory bowel disease, a form of ulcerative colitis, said the heavy workload in her degree program at school taught her an important lesson about hard work.
+Lilliah Baker, a high school acquaintance of mine who has ulcerative colitis, a form of inflammatory bowel disease, says the heavy workload in her degree program at school taught her an important lesson about hard work.

 She studied animation at Laguna College of Art and Design in Laguna Beach, California, before her IBD worsened and she decided to take a break from school.
 Baker said her degree program was intense and she studied for long hours to impress her professors.
 Her advice for students with chronic illnesses in similarly difficult programs is to know the difference between working hard and working smart.